ellafreudenberger/Ella-s-Wordle/README.md

 User Directions:
+(Background music can be turned on and off with your computer spacebar)

 1. Guess the 5 letter word in 6 guesses.
 2. If a letter guessed results in a yellow tile, then the letter is in the wrong order of the right word answer.